-Not every child who has a sexual abuse experience needs extensive therapy.
+Not every child who experiences trauma and violence needs extensive therapy.
 However, it can be helpful for youth to have a relationship with a mental health professional so they have a safe place to bring questions, worries, and fears or to make sense of their experience and reactions to it.
 Similarly, parents may seek support from a mental health professional to deal with their feelings of shock or disbelief, to work through past experiences that this brings up, or to get help so they can be a support to their child.
 In addition, some families may prefer a group support environment to individual therapy.

-In addition to therapy services provided directly by CornerHouse, part of our accreditation through the National Children’s Alliance, and to ensure the best services for our clients, we have developed linkage agreements with the following mental health providers who specialize in trauma-focused mental health services.
+In addition to therapy services provided directly by CornerHouse, part of our accreditation through the National Children¹s Alliance, and to ensure the best services for our clients, we have developed linkage agreements with the following mental health providers who specialize in trauma-focused mental health services.
 Linkage agreements are agreements between our agency and theirs to assure that these organizations are providing services geared toward the clients we serve.